 Volunteering for a rescue group is also a great way to help dogs in need.
 Again, there are many ways to help such as: assist in managing some aspect of the rescue (organize events, help with fundraising, write grants, donate professional services such as legal advice); raise public awareness through advertising, seminars, and other media exposure; transport dogs to and from vet appointments or to and from adoption events; make phone calls to check references for potential adopters and to follow up with families who have already adopted; and perform home checks by interviewing an applicant at her home to help ensure we’re adopting dogs to good families.

-In my opinion, the greatest way to help is to foster a dog.
-Being a foster parent is an incredibly rewarding experience.
-(It’s where I first realized that I could help dogs with behavioral issues.)
-Imagine…you get to help save a dog’s life!
+In my opinion, the best way to volunteer your time is by fostering a dog.
+Being a foster parent is an incredibly rewarding experience because you help save a dog’s life!
 What could be more rewarding than that?
-It’s pretty simple: You take a dog into your home—maybe you know his background, maybe you don’t, maybe he was a stray, maybe he was surrendered by a family…you never know.
-You provide for him: food, shelter, safety, companionship, socialization and most important of all Leadership and exercise.
+It’s pretty simple: You take a dog into your home—maybe you know his background, maybe you don’t, maybe he was picked up as a stray, maybe he was surrendered by a family who no longer had time for him.
+You provide for him with food, shelter, medical attention (most rescue groups pay for a foster dog’s vet bills and some even pay for the dog’s food, too), companionship, socialization and most important of all Leadership and exercise.
 You help him become the best dog he can be!
-Finally, you play an integral role in finding him a good adoptive family—a “forever home” in rescue speak.
-Most rescue groups pay for a foster dog’s vet bills and some even pay for the dog’s food, too.
+And when he’s ready for a new home, you play an integral role in finding him a good adoptive family—a “forever home” in rescue speak.
 And there’s a bonus: As soon as you find a good home for your foster dog, you can help another one in need by taking in a new foster dog.
-Yes, it’s a big responsibility but you’re giving a dog a second chance at a happy life.
+Yes, it is a big responsibility.
+But giving a dog a second chance at a happy life is a tremendous gift.
 Without foster parents, thousands of dogs would still be homeless or unnecessarily euthanized each year.

-Whether you donate money, toys or blankets to your local animal shelter, help raise public awareness about homeless dogs and responsible dog ownership, or take the big step and foster a dog in your home, you can help.
+So whether you donate money, toys or blankets to your local animal shelter, give some of your time with a rescue group, help raise public awareness about homeless dogs, or take the big step by fostering a dog yourself, you can help.